The

 continual incense before HaShem throughout your generations.

-The Hakhamim taught: How is the incense
+The Hakhamim taught:

-mixture formulated?
-Three hundred sixty-eight maneh
+How is the incense mixture formulated?
+Three hundred

-were in it: three hundred sixty-five
+sixty-eight maneh were in it: three

-corresponding to the days of the solar year — a maneh for each day, half in the
+solar year — a maneh for each day, half in the morning and half in the

-morning and half in the afternoon; and three extra maneh, from which the Kohen Gadol would bring both his handfuls [into the Holy
+afternoon; and three extra maneh, from which the Kohen Gadol would bring both his handfuls [into the Holy

 of Holies] on Yom HaKippurim.
 He would return them to

-the mortar on the day before Yom HaKippurim, and grind them very thoroughly so
+the mortar on the day before Yom Kippur, and grind

-that it would be exceptionally fine.
-Eleven kinds of spices were in it, as
+kinds of spices were in it, as follows:

 (1) balsam,